Active senior woman smiling and flexing arms outdoors.

 • People who cannot attend in-person meetups can maintain social connections through video conversations, group text messages, and handwritten correspondence.

-Connecting ranks is foremost among emotional health strategies and immune system strengthening methods.
+Connecting ranks is among the foremost emotional health strategies and immune system strengthening methods.
 Having the backing of caring community members is a strong protection against stress and illness.

 Final Thoughts